The 21-member Commission is made up of eleven law enforcement practitioners with the balance selected from the public

 Mr. Marlon Lynch

 Chief Marlon Lynch is the Vice President for Public Safety and Chief of Police of Michigan State University.
 Prior to this appointment, he was Chief Safety Officer for the University of Utah Department of Public Safety.
-Chief Lynch was also Senior Vice President for Global Campus Safety at New York University Department of Public Safety.
-Chief Lynch was also the Associate Vice President for Safety, Security and Civic Affairs at The University of Chicago.
+Chief Lynch was also Senior Vice President for Global Campus Safety at New York University, and the Associate Vice President for Safety, Security, and Civic Affairs at The University of Chicago.
 His career progression includes years of law enforcement experience in municipal and campus environments.
 He received a Bachelor of Arts degree in Criminal Justice from Michigan State University and earned a Master’s Degree in Criminal Justice from Boston University.
-He is also a graduate of the 216th Session of the FBI National Academy and the 256th Class of the Northwestern University School of Police Staff & Command.
+He is also a graduate of the 216th Session of the FBI National Academy and the 256th Class of the Northwestern University School of Police Staff & Command